erjank/teaching/conduct/README.md

 Thank you for helping make this a welcoming, friendly community for all.

-\begin{quotation}
+> This code of conduct is a modified version of that used by PyCon,

-  This code of conduct is a modified version of that used by PyCon, which in turn is forked from a template written by the Ada Initiative and hosted on the Geek Feminism Wiki.
+> which in turn is forked from a template written by the Ada

-\end{quotation}
+> Initiative and hosted on the Geek Feminism Wiki.